cesarferreira/apu/README.md

-    -a, --android-home               Checks if the ANDROID_HOME variable is defined -l, --launcher                   Get the launcher activity path -p, --path PATH                  Custom path to android project -r, --run                        Run the build on the device -c, --clear                      Clear app data
+    -a, --android-home               Checks if the ANDROID_HOME variable is defined -l, --launcher                   Get the launcher activity path -p, --path PATH                  Custom path to android project -o, --open                       Open the build on the device -r, --release                    Create release version and opens the folder -c, --clear                      Clear app data
     -h, --help                       Displays help
     -v, --version                    Displays version